thatgirldorian/weather-now/README.md

 # weather-now

 This is a small application that tells you what the weather's like, depending on which hemisphere you live in.
-It used the Geolocator API to figure out your location.
+It uses the Geolocator API to figure out your location and renders a message on the UI.
 I made it with React JS and Semantic UI.

 <h3>Technology used:</h3>